R4Y815/autocomplete-frontend/README.md

 ## **To Do:**
    1. Move most of the code involving the auth token to the backend server so that the auth token is not exposed front-end.
+[DONE]
-   2. find a way to deal with the rate limit in code or inform the user about it
+   2. find a way to deal with the rate limit in code or inform the user about it.
    3. If error happens, have to inform the user.
+[DONE]
+   4. Fix High vulnerabilities

           Readme ver.
 1: 11/10/2022